 Rest is just as important as putting the hard work in.
 Following on from point 4, ensure that you are taking days off to rest and recover.
-The best ways to recover are simple - Keep and eye on your nutrition - Sleep - Stay hydrated.
+The best ways to recover are simple - Keep an eye on your nutrition - Sleep - Stay hydrated.

-This principle is often overlooked by people starting out thinking “more is better” however sometimes less is more, allowing your body to recover from the training session you are doing will allow the body to adapt quicker and make better progress.
+This principle is often overlooked by people starting out thinking “more is better” however sometimes less is more, allowing your body to recover from the training session you are doing will allow the body to adapt quickly and make better progress.